Skip to content

 6. Returning to an active lifestyle and resumption of uninterrupted work is faster with DSEK.

 The healing with PK can be fairly long, up to twelve months.
 It is likewise not unusual to have significant irregular curvature of the cornea as a result of the stitches.
 In many cases a prescription lens is required to achieve the best vision.
-Finally, a full thickness corneal transplant could have continued weakness even years later on such that even a minor trauma could disjoint the graft from its setting.
+A full-thickness corneal transplant may remain fragile for years, with minor trauma potentially displacing the graft.
 Cornea specialists have performed DSEK surgery for the past ten years with amazing success.
 Future endothelial transplant research will center on making the procedure more reliable and not as surgeon-dependent.

 Steps of Descemet’s Stripping Endothelial Keratoplasty